spdx/tools-python/README.md

 # Installation

-Clone or download the repository and run `python setup.py install`.
-(In a virtualenv, of course)

-or install from Pypi with `pip install spdx-tools`
+As always you should work in a virtualenv or venv.
+You can install a local clone of this repo with `yourenv/bin/pip install .` or install from PyPI with `yourenv/bin/pip install spdx-tools`.
+Note that on Windows it would be `Scripts` instead of `bin`.

 # How to run tests